Table of Contents

 Click to visit Mateja Petje on Psychology Today!

 3. Need privacy

-4. Need to feel unappreciated
+4. Extremely Delicate- Need to feel Appreciated

 5. Highly Sensitive People- More Emotional

 Generally speaking, Highly Sensitive People have more empathy when their friends or even strangers are going through challenges.
 They feel everything on a deeper level and they are usually very intuitive.
-They make good social workers, teachers and counselors.
-However, they need to learn how to take better care of themselves as they are prone to professional burn out.
+They make good social workers, teachers, and counselors.
+However, they need to learn how to take better care of themselves as they are prone to professional burnout.
 This was one of the first things that I had experienced as a new counselor trying to do more than I could handle.
 This led to frequent colds and illnesses because the immune system gets compromised.

 6. Too sensitive or take things too personal